What is the Best Way to Get Devices Programmed?

 Take a look at what happens when programming times go way up…

-Off-line programming is the process of programming the device (either by a manual or automated process) prior to SMT or manual soldering the device to the board.
+Off-line programming is the process of programming the device (either by a manual or automated process) prior to SMT or manual soldering of the device to the board.

 Surface-mount technology (SMT) is a method for producing electronic circuits in which the components are mounted or placed directly onto the surface of printed circuit boards (PCBs).
 An electronic device so made is called a surface-mount device (SMD).